 Why We Feel Compassion

 While the fact that you care about a person can certainly contribute to your reaction, there’s a more scientific reason you exhibit compassion—one that explains why you can share emotions with people you don’t even know.

 Your brain is able to synchronize with another person’s through mirror neurons—nerve cells that copy (or “mirror”) the behavior you’re witnessing.
 These neurons explain why we yawn when we see others do so, or why we feel like we’re being chased when we’re watching someone being pursued in a movie.
 Your brain thinks you’re having the experience.
 “You wear that story or situation in your mind as if it’s your own,” Pardo explains.

 Expressing this emotion can be harder for some people than others.
 Finding it difficult, however, doesn’t mean you’re completely void of compassion.
 Your struggle to connect on this emotional level could be due to a couple of reasons:

-- Past experiences—What if you recognize that you’re sister’s dog dying is a sad situation for her, but you don’t feel affected by it like she does.
+- Past experiences—What if you recognize that your sister’s dog dying is a sad situation for her, but you don’t feel affected by it like she does.
 “Sometimes defenses that stem from our past get in the way of us expressing that shared emotion,” says Pardo.
 For example, if the death of your childhood pet was something you weren’t able to come to terms with, you may not be willing to fully engage in your sister’s story.